 We are part of the College of Engineering and the College of Biological Sciences.
 We are located in 247 Briggs Hall.

 The Shah Lab opened in 2017.
-We are actively looking for enthusiastic and talented postdocs, graduate students, and rotation students.
 Interested in applying?
 Check out our contact page for more information!

 The Shah Lab uses viruses and engineering principles to perturb and control biological networks.
 We are interested in exploring two major questions: